allegheny-college-cmpsc-101-fall-2023/primality-testing-starter/README.md

 ## Learning Objectives

-This assignment is about using introductory programming concepts and software development tools to complete a command line interface for testing primality of numbers.
+This assignment is about rememebering and understanding programming language constructs by running programs, observing output, and describing steps.
 The learning objectives of this assignment are to:

 1. Use Git and GitHub to manage source code file changes
-2. Use linters, code, and markdown formatters
-3. Use VS Code and virtual enviroment management tools
-4. Use profiling, Tuples, and range appropriately
+2. Study type annotation in function declarations, floating point arithmetic, and modulus operations
-5. Write clearly about the coding and development concepts in this assignment.
+3. Write clearly about the programming concepts in this assignment.

 ## Seeking Assistance